 PTFE expansion joints mainly consist of a PTFE bellow and the flanges for the assembly in pipelines.
-The flanges are typically designed for a PN 10 pressure rating.
+The flanges comply with international regulations and standards.
 The PTFE bellow liner is flared at the flange surface and thus serves as a sealing.
 If connected to a PTFE lined pipe, no further gaskets should be used.
 The number of convolutions generally depends on the required movements, where on the one hand less number of convolutions allow a little higher pressure resistance and on the other more convolutions a higher flexibility.